SecUSo/privacy-friendly-interval-timer/README.md

 ## Privacy Friendly Training

 This Android application supports the user during his/her circuit training session.
-It provides a choice of different routines, each containing different combinations of exercises.
-The app then guides the user through the  circuit training by showing which exercise to perform next and displaying a timer.
-Additionally, a history of completed training sessions and other statistics is provided.
+It provides a configurable set of timers for the exercises and the rest phases.
+The app can remind the user of planned training sessions and offers statistics such as the time spend training or calories burnt.

 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation

-The Motivation of this project is to provide users with an application which supports their training sessions without advertisement or the demand of unnecessary permissions.
+The motivation of this project is to provide users with an application which supports their training sessions without advertisement or the demand of unnecessary permissions.
 Privacy Friendly Apps are a group of Android applications which are optimized regarding privacy.
 Further information can be found on secuso.org/pfa

 ## Download and more Information